Rocky Gully, Western Australia

-Rocky Gully is a small town in the Great Southern region of Western Australia.
+Rocky Gully is a small town and locality of the Shire of Plantagenet in the Great Southern region of Western Australia.
+A large part of the south of the locality is covered by the Mount Roe National Park.
+Additionally, the Tootanellup Nature Reserve is also located within Rocky Gully.

-The town is located along the Muirs Highway, about 8 km from the Kent River.
+The town is located along the Muir Highway, about 8 km from the Kent River.

+History

 A site was selected for a town when land in the area was sub-divided in the 1930s.
 By 1951 a small community was established as part of the War Service land settlement scheme and the townsite was gazetted.

+Nature reserve

+The Tootanellup Nature Reserve was gazetted on 24 November 1944, has a size of 9.44 km2, and is located within the Jarrah Forest bioregion.